This project was started in 2009 in conjunction with the Free State HIV and AIDS Coalition and the Treatment Action Campaign (TAC).

 - Rights to Health and Treatment

-Mosamaria is running over 350 ART Adherence Clubs with over 14,000 club members, at 21 different primary health care facilities in the Mangaung Metro.
+Mosamaria progressed from 2014 into running over 840 ART Adherence Clubs with over 25,000 club members, at 21 different primary health care facilities in the Mangaung Metro currently.
 Anyone who is stable on ART and has an undetectable viral load count for more than one year, qualifies for membership of these clubs.

 These clubs meet at the different clinics early in the morning or during the day or late afternoon, and a member can collect his/her medication and be out of the club within one hour, so that they can go to work.
 Members do not stand in queues waiting to see the nursing sisters nor at the pharmacy.